Chevron Corporation: Retail

 In the United States, the Chevron brand is the most widely used, at 6,880 locations as of September 2022 spread across 21 states.
-Chevron's highest concentration of stations branded as Chevron are in California (mostly in the San Francisco Bay Area, Central Valley, and Greater Los Angeles), Las Vegas, Anchorage, the Pacific Northwest (especially Seattle), Phoenix, Atlanta, the Texas Triangle, and South Florida.
+Chevron's highest concentration of stations branded as Chevron are in California (mostly in the San Francisco Bay Area, Central Valley, and Greater Los Angeles), Las Vegas, Anchorage, the Pacific Northwest (especially Seattle), Phoenix, Salt Lake City, Atlanta, the Texas Triangle, and South Florida.
+The world's largest Chevron gas station is located at Terrible's Road House in Nevada.

 Chevron also utilizes the Texaco brand within the United States, though its locations are much more sparsely-spread than that of Chevron.
 Texaco is used at 1,346 locations across 17 states, mostly in Washington, Texas, Louisiana, Alabama, Mississippi, Georgia, and Hawaii.
 Additionally, Texaco licenses its brand to Valero Energy to use in the United Kingdom, and over 730 Texaco stations exist in Britain.

 Chevron primarily uses the Caltex brand outside of the United States, primarily in Southeast Asia, Hong Kong, Pakistan, New Zealand, and South Africa.
 In 2015, Chevron sold its 50% stake in Caltex Australia, while allowing the company to continue using the Caltex brand.
 In 2019, Chevron announced it would re-enter the Australian market by purchasing Puma Energy's operations in the country.
 The acquisition was completed in July 2020.
 Chevron relaunched the Caltex brand in Australia in 2022, after the expiration of Caltex Australia's license to use the Caltex brand.